A Life-Saving Organization

 The Animal Refuge League of Greater Portland nurtures the connection between people and pets to advance animal welfare and improve the quality of life in our community.

 The ARLGP provides temporary care and shelter for stray, abandoned, confiscated and relinquished animals, and places as many pets as possible into responsible and caring homes; we create awareness and support for the humane treatment of all animals; we strive to end animal overpopulation through education and the promotion of spaying and neutering; we make end-of-life decisions based on safety and animal welfare considerations.

 Animal welfare organizations are often classified as “kill” or “no-kill” shelters, but as the animal welfare sector changes and grows, these labels can be misleading and very confusing.

 The Animal Refuge League of Greater Portland (ARLGP) discourages the use of the terms “kill” and “no-kill.”
-We are a lifesaving organization, with a 99% live release rate, committed to the preservation of life.
+We are a lifesaving organization committed to the preservation of life.
 This means we do not euthanize due to space constraints or based on a time limit for adoptable animals, we do not euthanize for color, breed or age.

 We embrace animals who may have health challenges and with a little extra care can be rehomed.
 Our guiding principal is always quality of life for the animal; even if it is obtained with support from medical treatment or diet.
 We are very committed to hospice and foster homes, so that each animal receives the love, compassion and dignity it deserves.